archzedzenrun/launch_school/js230/Notes.md

 Promises are created using the Promise constructor which takes a function called the executor.
 The executor runs automatically when the promise is created.
 It has two arguments `resolve` and `reject`.

-`.then()` method is called when a promise has been fulfilled.
-A function can be passed as a callback for the result.
+`.then()` takes a callback function, the argument passed to 'resolve' in the promise is passed to the callback

-`.catch()` method catches the error if a promise is rejected.
-A function can also be passed to it.
+`.catch()` takes a callback function, the argument passed to 'reject' in the promise is passed to the callback.

 `finally()` method runs after the promise is settled, regardless of the outcome.
 Typically used for cleanup actions.

+the 'then' and 'catch' methods can chain promises together.

 Promise API methods:
-* Promise.all() - used for running operations in parallel and waiting for them all to complete.
-It takes an array of promises and returns a single promise containing the resolve values of each promise (in order).
+* Promise.all() - used when you have a set of asynchronous operations that you want to run at the same time.
+It takes an array of promises and returns one promise containing the resolve values for each promise in the same order that they were provided.
+If any of the promises in the input array rejects, the returned promise rejects.
+Note: Non-promise values in the input array are automatically resolved.

 * Promise.race() - It takes an array of promises and returns the value of the resolved promise that settles first (fulfilled or rejected).
 * Promise.allSettled() - It takes an array of promises adn returns an array of objects describing the outcome of each promise.
 * Promise.any() - It takes an array of promises and returns the value of the first promise that resolves.
 If all promises are rejected, the returned promise is rejected with an AggregateError.

 **Async/Await**

-`async` is added to functions, telling them to return a promise whether you explicitly return a promise or not.
-The return value is wrapped in a promise.
+`async` is added to functions and wraps the return value in a promise regardless if you explicitly return a promise or not.

-`await` is used inside async functions to pause code on that line until the promise fulfills, before returning the resulting value.
+`await` is used inside async functions to pause code on that line until the promise fulfills, before returning the resulting value. try/catch blocks are used for error handling.

+async/await best practices:
+* always use await within async functions
+* use try/catch blocks for error handling
+* Promise.all() may be more appropriate than using await in a loop for performance reasons
+* unnecessary use of await can cause delay/performance issues

 # Lesson 3

 AJAX (Asynchronous JavaScript And XML) requests are when a browser doesnt perform a full page load.
 Certain parts of data are fetched to update parts of a page.

 With AJAX all of the HTTP methods are available for use.
 HTML `<form>` tag only allows GET and POST.
 It also gives us better control over the headers and data format of our requests.

+XMLHttpRequest is an API provided by browsers in order to send AJAX requests.

+Sending requests through XMLHttpRequest mainly involves the following steps:

+* Create a new XMLHttpRequest object.
+* Use the open method on the XHR object to specify the method and URL for the request.
+* Use the setRequestHeader method on the XHR object to set headers you'd like to send with the request.
+Most of the headers will be added by the browser automatically.
+* Use the send method on the XHR object to trigger the whole action and on POST request we can also pass serialized data as an argument.
+* Attach an event handler for the load event to the XHR object to handle the response.
+* Attach an event handler for the error event to the XHR object to handle any connection errors.
+This is not required but it's a good practice.

 `XMLHttpRequest` methods:
 * open(method, url) - open a connection to url using method, example open(GET, google.com).